 Warfarin not indicated.

-Rivaroxaban is an option for the prevention of recurrent DVT and pulmonary embolism in adults.
+Rivaroxaban and edoxaban are options for the prevention of recurrent DVT and pulmonary embolism in adults.

-Dabigatran - start within 1-4 hours of surgery and continued for 10 days after knee replacement and for 28-35 days after hip replacement.
+Dabigatran - start within 1-4 hours of surgery and continue for 10 days after knee replacement and for 28-35 days after hip replacement.

 |Calf DVT.||Warfarin - 2.5.||At least six months if temporary risk factors.
 Long-term anticoagulation may be appropriate.|